ned14/outcome/doc/src/content/faq/_index.md

 Right now, no. Though the data layout shown above is not expected to change.

-Outcome's ABI and API will be formally fixed as **the** v2 interface approximatelyoneone year after its first Boost release.
-Thereafter the
-[ABI compliance checker](https://lvc.github.io/abi-compliance-checker/)
-will be run per-commit to ensure Outcome's ABI and API remains stable.
+Outcome's ABI and API will be formally fixed as **the** v2 interface approximately one year after its first Boost release.
+Thereafter the [ABI compliance checker](https://lvc.github.io/abi-compliance-checker/) will be run per-commit to ensure Outcome's ABI and API remains stable.